jCho23/MobileAzureDevDaysSampleApp/README.md

   1. Make sure commit titles are meaningful
   1. Be descriptive in the title and the notes
 2. Format code before creating pull request
 3. Create pull request and reference issue in the comments.
-Assign all pull requests to
+Assign all pull requests to @jCho23

+## Code formatting guidelines: